Epitech-NSA/t-nsa-800/README.md

 ## 📬 Contact / Maintainer

-For questions, support, or contributions, reach out to the project maintainer.
+For questions, support, reach out to the project maintainer.